Neural Network Enhanced Polyconvexification of Isotropic Energy Densities in Computational Mechanics: Properties-Preserving Neural Networks

-Building on the characterisation of the (signed singular value) polyconvex envelope \(\Phi^{\pc}\) in \cref{sec:theorypoly}, the goal is to construct a neural network approximation denoted by \(\Phi^{\pc}_{\pred}\) which rigorously preserves its physical properties.
-The architecture must ensure polyconvexity, meaning convexity with respect to the minors of the signed singular values.
-Additionally, it must satisfy the envelope inequality condition, enforcing the inequality $\Phi^{\pc} \leq \Phi$ as stated in \eqref{eq:defPhipc}.
-Finally, the network must respect the \(\Pi_{d}\)-invariance as symmetry property of the function \(\Phi\).
-The following sections outline strategies to incorporate these characteristics of the function \(\Phi^{\pc}\) into the design of the neural network.
+Building on the characterisation of the (signed singular value) polyconvex envelope \(\Phi^{\pc}\) in \cref{sec:theorypoly}, we aim to construct a neural network approximation \(\Phi^{\pc}_{\pred}\) that reliably preserves its physical properties.
+The architecture must ensure polyconvexity, i.e.~convexity with respect to the minors of the signed singular values, and satisfy the envelope inequality $\Phi^{\pc} \leq \Phi$ (pointwisely) as in \eqref{eq:defPhipc}.
+In addition, the network must respect the \(\Pi_{d}\)- invariance of \(\Phi\) representing symmetries.
+The following sections outline strategies for enforcing these three key properties into the design of neural networks.